-williamstown road after the west gate tunnel opens
+williamstown road and the west gate tunnel

-Why will they double?
+Why would they double?
 Two main reasons.

 From A (Container Park in Tottenham) to B (Port of Melbourne) via Sunshine Road and Williamstown Road.